 These goal are essentially the same.
-We want to fit a model that “generalizes” well, that is, works well on unseen data.
-To do this, we want to use a model of appropriate flexibility so as not to overfit to the train data.
-In other words, we want to train a models that learns the signal, the regression function, and not the noise, the random variation in the training data.
+We want to fit a model that “generalizes” well, that is, works well on new data that was not used to fit the model.
+To do this, we want to use a model of appropriate flexibility so as not to overfit to the training data.
+In other words, we want to train a model that learns the signal, the regression function, and not the noise, the random variation in the training data.

 In previous chapters we have formalized this goal a bit more mathematically, but for a general recap, we stick to more casual language.

 5.2 General Strategy